Body Language (Kylie Minogue album)

 Body Language is the ninth studio album by Australian singer Kylie Minogue.
 It was released on 10 November 2003 by Parlophone.
 Following the commercial success of her eighth studio album Fever (2001), Minogue enlisted a diverse group of writers and producers to aid in creating a new album, including Cathy Dennis, Dan Carey, Emiliana Torrini, Johnny Douglas, and Kurtis Mantronik among others.
 Influenced by the musical works of the 1980s and artists like Prince and Scritti Politti, Body Language musically differs from Minogue's previous albums, which mainly featured disco-oriented dance-pop tracks, and instead explores genres like synth-pop, electroclash, R&B, and hip hop.
-Lyrically, the album touches upon themes of enjoyment, flirting, and sex.
+Lyrically, the album touches upon themes of flirtation, romance, introspection and heartbreak.